adam-horton/TripAdvisor_Analysis/README.md

 * selenium 4.0.0
 * sentence-transformers 2.2.0

-The appropriate chromedriver (https://chromedriver.chromium.org/downloads) must be downloaded and configured in the PATH This page (https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) can be useful for setting up the chromedriver
+The appropriate chromedriver (https://chromedriver.chromium.org/downloads) must be downloaded and configured in the PATH.
+This page (https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) can be useful for setting up the chromedriver

 You should now be able to run the modules in your Python environment